AnnaPeyl98/todo-taskmanager/HM2-Base-Spring/README.md

 	    "status":"inbox"
     }
     ```
-3. This request with the GET method will return the task with the specified id, if the task is not found, then the code 404 will be returned
+3. **This request with the GET method will return the task with the specified id**, if the task is not found, then the code 404 will be returned

      ```
       http://localhost:8080/tasks/{id}
      ```
-4. This request with the PATCH method will correct the old status and the text for the new one in the task with the specified id, which you will send in the body of the request in json format.
+4. **This request with the PATCH** method will correct the old status and the text for the new one in the task with the specified id, which you will send in the body of the request in json format.

      ```
       http://localhost:8080/tasks/{id}